christophe-cerin/OnlineML_ESP32/Data-processing-with-Arduino-IDE-and-IOT/MQTT-KMEANS-DATAFLOW/README.md

 1. Bits : they are labeled 7 to 0 without a byte
 2. Integer data values that are 16 bits
-3. character strings, they must be encoded in utf8 and prefixed by their length on two bytes, these strings are limited to a length of 65,535 bytes (216 - 1).
+3. character strings, they must be encoded in utf8 and prefixed by their length on two bytes, these strings are limited to a length of 65,535 bytes (2 sup 16 - 1).

 In our system there will be the user who will be the external actor via an xtem terminal or console and the MQTT broker.